Pangasinan: Provincia de Pangasinán

 In 1571, the Spanish conquest of Pangasinan began with an expedition by the Spanish conquistador Martín de Goiti, who came from the Spanish settlement in Manila through Pampanga.
 About a year later another Spanish conquistador, Juan de Salcedo, sailed to Lingayen Gulf and landed at the mouth of the Agno River.
 Limahong, a Chinese pirate, fled to Pangasinan after his fleet was driven away from Manila in 1574.
 Limahong failed to establish a colony in Pangasinan, as an army led by de Salcedo chased him out of Pangasinan after a seven-month siege.

 What is known today as the Province of Pangasinan dates back to an administrative and judicial district as early as 1580.
 Its capital was Lingayen, but its territorial boundaries were first delineated in 1611.
 Lingayen has remained the capital of the province except for a brief period during the revolutionary era when San Carlos City served as temporary administrative headquarters and during the slightly longer Japanese occupation, when Dagupan was the capital.

 The province of Pangasinan was formerly classified as an alcaldía mayor de término or first-class civil province during the Spanish regime.
 Its territorial jurisdiction once included most of the province of Zambales and portions of what are now the Provinces of Tarlac and La Union.

 By the end of the 1700s, Pangasinan had 19,836 native families and 719 Spanish Filipino families.

+Rebellion against the Spanish rule

 Malong liberation

 Andres Malong, a native chief of the town of Binalatongan (now named San Carlos City), liberated the province from Spanish rule in December 1660.
 The people of Pangasinan proclaimed Andres Malong Ari na Pangasinan ("King of Pangasinan").
 Pangasinan armies attempted to liberate the neighboring provinces of Pampanga and Ilocos, but were repelled by a Spanish-led coalition of loyalist tribal warriors and mercenaries.
 In February 1661, the newly independent Kingdom of Pangasinan fell to the Captaincy General of the Philippines.